 The Company's statement of operations includes a presentation of net income per ordinary share subject to possible redemption and allocates the net income into the two classes of shares in calculating net earnings per ordinary share, basic and diluted.
 For redeemable Class A ordinary shares, net earnings per ordinary share is calculated by dividing the net loss by the weighted average number of Class A ordinary shares subject to possible redemption outstanding since original issuance.
 For non-redeemable Class A ordinary shares, net income per share is calculated by dividing the net income by the weighted average number of non-redeemable Class A ordinary shares outstanding for the period.
-Nonredeemable Class B ordinary shares, net earnings per share is calculated by dividing the net loss by the weighted average number of nonredeemable Class B ordinary shares outstanding for the period.
+Nonredeemable Class A ordinary shares include the representative shares issued to Maxim at the closing of the initial public offering.
+For non-redeemable Class B ordinary shares, net earnings per share is calculated by dividing the net loss by the weighted average number of non-redeemable Class B ordinary shares outstanding for the period.
+Non-redeemable Class B ordinary shares, net earnings per share is calculated by dividing the net loss by the weighted average number of nonredeemable Class B ordinary shares outstanding for the period.
 Non-redeemable Class B ordinary shares include the founder shares as these shares do not have any redemption features and do not participate in the income earned on the trust account.